 During 2008, Southern Union entered into employment agreements with each of its named executive officers and change-in-control severance agreements with approximately twenty additional officers.
-If the employment of any of Southern Union's named executive officers is terminated (x) other than for cause (as defined in the employment agreements) by a Southern Union named executive officer, Southern Union, in addition to certain other benefits described in the employment agreement, will make a lump sum cash severance payment to the named executive officer equal to a multiple of the named executive officer's annual base salary and annual incentive bonus.
+If the employment of any of Southern Union's named executive officers is terminated (x) other than for cause (as defined in the employment agreements) by Southern Union or (y) for good reason (as defined in the employment agreements) by a Southern Union named executive officer, Southern Union, in addition to certain other benefits described in the employment agreement, will make a lump sum cash severance payment to the named executive officer equal to a multiple of the named executive officer's annual base salary and annual incentive bonus.
 Under the terms of the employment agreements, the annual bonus amount shall be the higher of (i) the named executive officer's target bonus for the year in which such termination occurs or (ii) the average bonus received by the named executive officer during the three fiscal years of Southern Union then ended.
 For purposes of the employment agreements, Messrs.
 Lindemann and Herschmann would receive a severance payment at a 3x multiple while Messrs.
 Bond and Marshall and Ms. Gaudiosi would each receive a 2x multiple.